justnonamenoname/lifeticle/readme.md

 3) A solution to the problem of pointwise binding (further details in connection between qualia and the brain)
 4) A solution to the problem of the speed of time (further details in connection between qualia and the brain)

+Supporters of the quantum theory of consciousness also include Federico Faggin and Giacomo Mauro D'Ariano.

 **CEMI Theory**

 The electromagnetic CEMI theory makes certain correspondences/similarities with the lifeticle theory: